Up to 80% of women who regularly use chemical hair relaxers are at risk of developing cancer

 - Bisphenol A: Exposure to bisphenol A is a concern because of the potential health effects on the brain and prostate gland of fetuses, infants, and children.
 It can also affect children's behavior.
 This chemical might be responsible for hormone-associated cancers since it can mimic estrogen to interact with estrogen receptors, leading to changes in cell proliferation, apoptosis, or migration and eventually contributing to cancer development.

 It is important to keep in mind that, for now, research only hints at a probable link between chemical hair relaxer use and hormone-sensitive cancers.
 Therefore, it is not clear yet if these products cause health problems, and more research is necessary to determine whether chemicals in hair strengthening products are responsible for cancer.
-However, if you are a woman who has frequently been using hair relaxers and struggle with uterine cancer, endometriosis, or ovarian cancer, we strongly encourage you to get in touch with our resourceful legal team.
+However, if you are a woman who has frequently been using hair relaxers and struggle with uterine cancer (endometrial cancer or uterine sarcoma) or ovarian cancer, we strongly encourage you to get in touch with our resourceful legal team.
 We will efficiently help you determine if you are eligible to file a toxic hair relaxer claim.

 Liability for hair relaxers containing endocrine disrupter chemicals